If you’re in the early years of your business, it’s easy to get caught up in the day-to-day management and lose sight of the bigger vision.

 By doing this you’ll be able to see how efficiently your business is currently running, the value your customers are getting from you, as well as the costs of any production or service problems you’re facing.

-Remember, different problems will all require their own unique solutions.
+Remember, different problems will require their own unique solutions.
 Get to the root cause of each problem, and then begin to address how you can fix it to improve the overall operations of your business.

 How efficient are your staff?